lucyvieira3/lucyvieira3/README.md

 # 👋🏾 Hey there, I’m Lucy!

 Welcome to my GitHub profile!
-I'm a dynamic data professional.
-I thrive on turning complex data into actionable insights and driving impactful business decisions.
+I'm a dynamic data professional that thrives on turning complex data into actionable insights and driving impactful business decisions.

 ## 🤓 About Me